 An official diagnosis of dermatillomania (also called skin picking or excoriation disorder) should be completed by a qualified healthcare professional.
 Keep in mind that although awareness of body-focused repetitive behaviors (BFRBs) increased in recent years, there are still many healthcare providers who are not trained to differentiate BFRBs from related disorders.
 However, preliminary self-diagnosis can be helpful for determining next steps.

-To diagnose dermatillomania (also called skin picking or excoriation disorder) accurately, it is important to understand that skin picking is not necessarily a problem because removing flaky skin or old scabs is normal.
+First, it is important to understand that skin picking is not a problem because occasionally removing flaky skin or old scabs is normal.
 It only becomes a problem when a person finds it difficult to stop and the picking causes wounds.
-There are several steps to diagnose dermatillomania.
-First, it is useful to look at the different types of skin disorders and their symptoms.
+Therefore, it is useful to look at different skin disorders and their symptoms.
 Second, there are official diagnostic criteria specified in DSM5.
 Third, a person can use an online questionnaire as a means of self-diagnosis.
-And finally, to confirm the diagnosis, one should talk to a physician, dermatologist, or psychiatrist.
+Then, confirm the diagnosis with a physician, dermatologist, psychiatrist, or qualified mental health provider.

 Online Test for Skin Picking

 Find out the severity of your symptoms with this free online test

 In anticipation of discussing skin picking with a doctor, there are several things to consider.
 A primary care physician or a dermatologist can inspect wounds for infections and evaluate any old scars that did heal.
 However, some physicians are not well-informed about compulsive skin picking.
 There are some dermatologists who specialize in psychodermatology and often have a better understanding of the complications related to compulsive skin picking.
 Either way, a medical provider needs to know that the wounds result from compulsive skin picking so they can treat the wounds and provide information about how to care for the skin even if picking continues.